Volkswagen Golf Mk4: Variant

 The Volkswagen Golf Mk4 Variant was introduced in 1999.
 It was discontinued in 2006, and succeeded in 2007 by the Volkswagen Golf Mk5 Variant.
 Unlike the Mk3, it was offered in North America with the "Jetta" name with corresponding front styling.
 The "Jetta Wagon" was used in North America instead of the "Bora" name.

 Volkswagen Bora/Jetta Mk4

 Volkswagen produced a saloon version of the Mk4 Golf, launched around a year later.
-As with previous incarnations of the Golf, it had its own identity, and this time was called the Volkswagen Bora although the name Jetta remained in North America and South Africa.
+As with previous incarnations of the Golf, it had its own identity, and this time it was called the Volkswagen Bora, although the name Jetta remained in North America and South Africa.
 Unlike its predecessors, the Bora/Jetta featured unique rear doors, front wings and bonnet.
 The front doors were the only body panels it shared with the Golf.
 The interior, though, was almost identical to the Golf, featuring very minor styling changes like its predecessor.

 The Golf 4 was produced in Germany, South Africa, Slovakia, Brazil, Belgium, and China.
 Eastern European locations making the Golf 4 included Bosnia and Herzegovina, in Vogošća, which also made Mk1 and Mk2 models.